Murder suspect makes initial appearance in court - The Vicksburg Post

 James Earl Winters, 27, of Vicksburg, wanted in connection to the Oct.
 6 murder of Wade Carter, made his first appearance in court Thursday, where he was formally charged.

 During the hearing in Vicksburg Municipal Court, Winters was charged with murder, aggravated assault with a firearm and felon in possession of a firearm.
-Judge Angela Carpenter placed a $2,000,000 bond on Winters.
+Judge Angela Carpenter placed a $2 million bond on Winters.
 But, even with the bond set, Winters will not be released, as a hold was placed on him by the Mississippi Department of Corrections.

 Also facing charges is Winters’ girlfriend, Ollie Callisa Wells, 25, of Vicksburg.